This website uses cookies. To read more about them, click 'cookies stored'. To accept our cookies, click the check box then press 'Continue'.

 Maxwellheugh Cottage - the biography of a house | A review of the families who had inhabited a house on the outskirts of Kelso. | 8 pages or more | 73 | Isobel Gordon |

-A Berwickshire Schoolmaster | Jean Smithers has contributed this nugget from her investigations into the history of one of the strands of her ancestry. | 1 page or more | 11 | Jean Smithers |
+A Berwickshire Schoolmaster | Jean Smithers has contributed this "nugget" from her investigations into the history of one of the strands of her ancestry. | 1 page or more | 11 | Jean Smithers |

-The men who marched away | If you have heard Gavin speak, you will know how he has devoted his all spare time to this subject this is the King's Own Scottish Borderers part in Gallipoli, another Flodden.
+The men who marched away | If you have heard Gavin speak, you will know how he has devoted his all spare time to this subject this is the K.O.S.B. part in Gallipoli, another Flodden.
 Men missing: Gala 54, Hawick 52, Jedburgh 18, and so on. | 3 pages or more | 9 | Gavin Richardson |

-William Elliot, Architect | The family history of William Elliot and descriptions of some of the fine houses he built. | 3 pages or more | 15 | Kathleen Stewart |
+William Elliot, Architect | The family history of William Elliot and descriptions of some of the fine house's he built. | 3 pages or more | 15 | Kathleen Stewart |

 The Chisholms: Highland Names in the Borders? | This is not just about the Chisholms, it delves into place names in the Borders, why they changed their names and the Highland connections. | 4 pages or more | 28 | Michael Robson |